Suikoden: Gameplay

 In the Suikoden series, the player takes control of a battle party having a maximum of six people (consisting of the protagonist and 5 other characters), Suikoden IV, however, reduces the party to four fighters and one support.
 The goal of the game is for the protagonist to defeat the opponents who are trying to oppose his/her team.
-This becomes possible as every game in the series revolves around the recruitment of the 108 Stars of Destiny; wherein the fighter characters recruited from the bunch can be used as members for the battle party; every games in the series haves their respective Stars of Destiny.
+This becomes possible as every game in the series revolves around the recruitment of the 108 Stars of Destiny; wherein the fighter characters recruited from the bunch can be used as members for the battle party; every game in the series has their respective Stars of Destiny.
 The series practically makes use of running around towns on different islands and into dungeons filled with monsters or enemies.
 A base or headquarters will also be obtained by the player which is usually abandoned, monster-infested castles which turns into bustling communities when captured.